Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Privacy analysis of Algorithm 2

-Then, similar to Lemma \ref{Le:Laplacian}, we have the following lemma: \begin{Lemma 1} In Algorithm 2, at each iteration $k$, if each player adds noise vectors $\zeta_i^k$, $\xi_i^k$, and $\vartheta_i^k$ to its shared messages $\sigma_i^k$, $z_i^k$, and $y_i^k$, respectively, with every noise vector consisting of independent Laplace scalar noises with parameter $\nu^k$, such that $\sum_{k=1}^{T_0}\frac{\Delta^k}{\nu^k}\leq \bar\epsilon$, then the iterative distributed Algorithm 2 is $\epsilon$-differentially private with the cumulative privacy budget for iterations from $k=0$ to $k=T_0$ less than $\bar\epsilon$. \end{Lemma 1} \begin{proof} The lemma can be obtained following the same line of reasoning of Lemma 2 in \cite{Huang15} (also see Theorem 3 in \cite{ye2021differentially}). \end{proof}
+Then, similar to Lemma \ref{Le:Laplacian}, we have the following lemma: \begin{Lemma 1} In Algorithm 2, at each iteration $k$, if each player adds noise vectors $\zeta_i^k$, $\upsilon_i^k$, and $\xi_i^k$, to its shared messages $\sigma_i^k$, $z_i^k$, and $y_i^k$, respectively, with every noise vector consisting of independent Laplace scalar noises with parameter $\nu^k$, such that $\sum_{k=1}^{ \bar{k}}\frac{\Delta^k}{\nu^k}\leq \bar\epsilon$, then Algorithm 2 is ${ \bar\epsilon}$-differentially private with the cumulative privacy budget for iterations from $k=1$ to $k= \bar{k}$ less than $\bar\epsilon$. \end{Lemma 1} \begin{proof} The lemma can be obtained following the same line of reasoning of Lemma 2 in \cite{Huang15} (also see Theorem 3 in \cite{ye2021differentially}).
+Please also see the explanations in the proof of Lemma \ref{Le:Laplacian}. \end{proof}